onedata/onedata-documentation/docs/glossary.md

 A process that automatically maintains storage usage at a certain level and ensures that there is enough space for new replicas during continuous computations.
 The process uses statistics collected by the [file popularity][] to determine the least popular file replicas in a [space][] and to evict them.
-Learn more [here][auto-cleaning].
+Learn more [here][docs-auto-cleaning].

 ## Cloud Data Management Interface (CDMI)

-Standardized interface for managing cloud storage and accessing data held in it.
+A standardized interface for managing cloud storage and accessing data held in it.
 Learn more [here][CDMI].

 ## Cluster